Move to Poole with Us in 4 Easy Steps!

 Parkstone Grammar School is one of the most highly regarded schools in the region, rated as “outstanding”.

-Just under two miles from the town is Bournemouth & Poole College which provides FE, higher education, and community-based courses for the region.
+This very popular local choice provides FE, higher education, and community-based courses for the region.
 It is one of the largest colleges in the UK with as many as 11,000 students.

 Why Move to Poole?

-There are a multitude reasons why so many people have already made the choice to head South permanently to the picturesque town of Poole, in the heart of stunning Dorset.
+There are plenty of reasons why so many people have already decided to head South permanently to the picturesque town of Poole, Set in the heart of stunning Dorset, not only is Poole an enviable location with regards to its entertainment factor and natural beauty, but it also makes an incredibly practical locale.

-This well-connected town provides its residents with an enviable lifestyle along with all the trappings of coastal living.
+This well-connected town provides its residents with an enviable lifestyle along with all the trappings of coastal or countryside living.
+The town is popular with families, thanks to its safety factor and the well-regarded schools in the region.

-Due to its affluent reputation, it is also popular with celebrities such as footballers, DJ’s, writers, and musicians.
+Due to its affluent reputation, it is also popular with celebrities such as footballers, DJs, writers, and musicians.

-Within a short distance you can immerse yourself in the world-renowned Jurassic coastline, picnic in the ancient New Forest National Park.
+Within a short distance, you can immerse yourself in the world-renowned Jurassic coastline, and picnic in the ancient New Forest National Park.
+The cherry on the top is that it offers easy access into London, ideal for city commuters.

-But not everyone commutes into the capital, the towns close neighbour Bournemouth provides plenty of employment for local residents and can be reached easily by road or rail within 20 minutes.
+Poole railway station operates a fast train so you can be in central London within two hours.
+But not everyone chooses to commute to the capital.
+The town’s close neighbour Bournemouth provides plenty of employment for residents and can be reached easily by road or rail within 20 minutes.

 Poole Harbour is proudly Europe’s largest natural harbour and the second biggest in the world behind Sydney.
 Formed as long ago as 7000 years, the bustling harbour was a key port.